zloedi/radical_rumble/README.md

 The ideas behind the 'strange' directory layout:
 * allow working outside of Unity
-* build the standalone SDL app
+* build the standalone SDL app and Multiplayer Server with Visual Studio
-* build the headless Standalone Multiplayer Server

-The separation of the code from the Unity project allows for code to be kept under separate repository and/or different version control systems.
+The separation of the code from the Unity project allows for code to be kept under separate repository and/or different version control system.
 Additionaly, the separation allows for the game assembly to be built under Visual Studio and copied directly to the Unity Build, leading to faster iteration times.
 The demo doesn't use any assets besides the ones supplied with the code.